rsnakul2021/GAN/README.md

 This project implements a Text-to-Image GAN model trained on the CUB-200-2011 dataset to generate bird images from text descriptions.
 The model uses BERT for text encoding and a conditional GAN architecture for image generation.

+## Notes
+1. The data has to be donwloaded first.
+The insrtuctions are given below.
+2. I recommed training the model on Google Cloud or Cloud Servers and saving the model locally to run the app.

 ## Setup

 1. Create a virtual environment and install dependencies: